CoorsTek Fellowship

 - You must apply for the Materials Science program.
 Only PhD applicants are eligible.

-- Include the words “CoorsTek Fellowship” at the top of your personal statement to indicate that you would like to be considered for the fellowship.
+- Include the words “CoorsTek Fellowship” at the top of your statement of purpose to indicate that you would like to be considered for the fellowship.

 Process of Selection and CoorsTek Fellowship Committee